AnarchoTechNYC/ansible-role-tor/README.md

 There is zero additional configuration required on your part in order to connect to unauthenticated Onion services.
 However, an Onion service server may require that a Tor client authenticate itself before responding to its requests.
 Such Onion services are termed *authenticated Onion services* because they require client authentication before passing traffic to its real service.

-Use the `tor_onion_services_client_credentials` list to [configure authentication credentials](https://www.torproject.org/docs/tor-manual.html#HiddenServiceAuthorizeClient) for a given client at a given Onion service.
+Use the `onion_services_client_credentials` list to [configure authentication credentials](https://www.torproject.org/docs/tor-manual.html#HiddenServiceAuthorizeClient) for a given client at a given Onion service.
 Each item in this list is a dictionary with the following keys:

 * `domain`: Onion domain name (including the literal `.onion` suffix) of the Onion service to which you will be authenticating.
 This key is required.
 * `cookie`: Authentication cookie value with which you will authenticate.
 This key is required.